 Have you ever heard of Disc Golf?
-It ‘s a unique sport, similar to traditional golf but played with discs instead of balls and clubs.
+It’s a unique sport, similar to traditional golf but played with discs instead of balls and clubs.
 You tee your disc into the metal basket and then move on to the next basket.
-The goal is to complete the course in fewest number of shots.
+The goal is to complete the course in the fewest number of shots.

 Estrella warbirds museum is an aviation museum in Paso Robles dedicated to the restoration and preservation of military aircraft and vehicles.
 This place has many exhibits that display military memorabilia.
 They have artifacts even from World War 1 and World War 2.

 Definitely worth a visit if you like military history, aviation, and/or cars.
-Kids will not be bored in this one!
+Kids will not be bored with this one!
 The staff is very friendly and knowledgeable.

-The museum is open Thursdays to Sundays.
-The entrance admission ticket is around $15 for adults and includes full day admission to both the Estrella Warbirds Museum and Woodland Auto Display.
+The museum is open from Thursdays to Sundays.
+The entrance admission ticket is around $15 for adults and includes full-day admission to both the Estrella Warbirds Museum and Woodland Auto Display.
 They have discounted tickets for veterans, seniors, and children.

 Lake Nacimiento is also called the Dragon due to its unique shape caused by 18 miles of winding waterways.
 It is only 30 minutes drive from Paso Robles and offers lots of recreational activities like water sports, hiking, swimming, camping, fishing, boating, and wildlife viewing.

-The marina at lake Nacimiento offers boat rentals, water ski, and fishing rentals.
+The marina at lake Nacimiento offers boat rentals, water skiing, and fishing rentals.
 This lake is popular in Central California for water sports and fishing.

 11. Take a splash at Ravine water park in Paso Robles

-Ravine Water park is only 10 minutes from Paso Robles downtown and is a great family friendly attraction.
-There are numerous water slides, wave pool, lazy river, and plenty of water fun to keep people of all ages having a blast!
+Ravine Water park is only 10 minutes from Paso Robles downtown and is a great family-friendly attraction.
+There are numerous water slides, a wave pool, a lazy river, and plenty of water fun to keep people of all ages having a blast!